-Subsequent governments in Saigon have been overturned, but throughout this period no important political figure shifted allegiance to the Viet Cong or its NLF and PRP components.
+Subsequent governments in Saigon have been overthrown, but throughout this period no important political figure shifted allegiance to the Viet Cong or its NLF and PRP components.
 Thus, while terror has enabled the Viet Cong to disrupt the life of the nation, the Communists have failed to attract new loyalties to their cause.

 Viet Cong personnel losses within the past 4 years have been severe.
-But with military reinforcements infiltrating from the North in a constant stream, the level of Viet Cong activities has been increasing.
-Losses of arms have been offset both by captured equipment and by massive supply from the North, while food supplies are drawn from controlled areas and raids into neighboring territory.
+These have in large part been offset, however, by a constant stream of military reinforcements from the North.
+Losses of arms have been offset both by captured equipment and by massive supply from the North, while food supplies are drawn from controlled areas and from neighboring territory.

 Of the 16 million people in South Viet-Nam, 3 million live in cities outside Viet Cong control.
-Of the 13 million rural people, perhaps 30 percent live in Communist-controlled areas; perhaps another 25 percent live on land not fully controlled by either Viet Cong or government forces.
-The remaining 45 percent are in areas under government control.
+Of the 13 million rural people, perhaps 20 percent live in Communist-controlled areas; perhaps another 25 percent live on land not fully controlled by either Viet Cong or government forces.
+The remaining 55 percent are in areas under government control.